CourtneyThurston/microsoft-internships/README.md

 Are you gonna travel to music festivals or go hiking every weekend?
 If so, you should take the car option.
 If not, Puget Sound public transit + the Connector is more than enough.

 ## Signature Event
-The sig event is a festival of activities and a concert every year held at a landmark venue in the Seattle metro area, and also the night the "intern gift" is given.
+The sig event is a festival of activities and a concert every year held at a landmark venue in the Seattle metro area, and also the night the "intern gift" is given; it's a major distinguishing factor between competitors' internships and Microsoft internships.

 Some examples; in 2016, the sig event was Ellie Goulding at Seattle Center (Space Needle and the Chihuly Museum were shut down for us) and the gift was a maxxed out Surface Book (retail ~$1900/person).
-In 2017, it was Daya and The Chainsmokers at the Boeing Factory/Museum/Runway in Mukilteo, and the gift was an Xbox (retail $250/person).
+In 2017, it was Daya and The Chainsmokers at the Boeing Factory/Museum/Runway in Mukilteo (the concert was on an active runway) and the gift was an Xbox (retail $250/person).